intel-secl/docs/docs/product-guides/SGX Infrastructure/35 Building the Intel SecL-DC Container Images.md

 ```

----
-**NOTE**

-Build steps are same for single node and multi node deployment.

----

 ## Uploading the Container Images to a Registry

 Once built, the images must be uploaded to a container registry using the appropriate version tags.